sagemath/trac_to_gh/Issue 1603.md

 # Issue 1603: upgrade pari to 2.3.3, which was recently released

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1603

 Original creator: was